Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 4. Anzac Bridge to Woolloomooloo

-The fantastic walking trail between the Anzac Bridge in Pyrmont and Woolloomooloo on the other side of the CBD is one of Sydney’s newest Harbour walks.
+The fantastic walking trail between the Anzac Bridge in Pyrmont and Woolloomooloo on the opposite side of the CBD is one of Sydney’s newest Harbour walks.

-This walk was officially opened in 2021 as a continuous walking path, following the completion of the Barangaroo foreshore walk, which runs between South Barangaroo and the northern tip of Barangaroo Reserve.
+Officially opened in 2021, this continuous walking path became possible with the completion of the Barangaroo Foreshore Walk, which stretches from South Barangaroo to the northern tip of Barangaroo Reserve.

-The trail between Anzac Bridge and Woolloomooloo is a great way to see the best of Sydney Harbour and the city, passing many famous Sydney landmarks with beautiful Harbour views as a bonus.
+This trail offers a wonderful way to experience the best of Sydney Harbour and the city, passing numerous iconic landmarks along the way, all while enjoying stunning harbour views as a bonus.

 Anzac Bridge to Woolloomooloo | |